From Evidence to Narrative: Crafting a Cohesive Promotion Portfolio for Faculty

 Promotion portfolios often require three sections: research, teaching, and service.
 Your goal is to show how these elements are connected and mutually informing.
 Consider:

-Highlighting how your research informs your teaching or curriculum development.
+• Highlight how your research informs your teaching or curriculum development.

 When each element speaks to and reinforces the others, the portfolio becomes a cohesive argument rather than a list of separate achievements.
+This same principle applies when developing your broader scholarly narrative across publications and projects.

 3. Use Evidence Strategically